The 5 Best Areas to Live in Atlanta, Georgia

 If you're looking for a neighborhood with tree-lined streets, a smaller community vibe, close proximity to the city and one that's ideal to raise a family, then the Highlands may be the perfect place for you to be.

-Work with SimpleShowing to Find a Home in One of the 5 Best Places to Live in Atlanta
+Work with SimpleShowing to Find a Home in Atlanta

 People are coming from all over the US to Atlanta for a reason.
 There are tremendous economic, educational, and cultural opportunities here.